 But you can go wrong!

-That sentiment makes me cringe, because there are some huge differences in each of the Salesforce solutions on the market for associations.
+That sentiment makes me cringe, because there are some huge differences in each of the Salesforce Platform Solutions on the market for associations.
 One big difference I see is the data model used in the solution architecture.

 Salesforce was designed so that when you enter a contact (individual) into the database, you assign it to a corresponding account (company).
 In the business to business world (B2B) that works great, because while you are talking to a person, it’s the company who cashes the checks.

 For associations, these relationships aren’t so simple.
 Associations deal with incredibly complex relationships with their constituents.
 This is the main reason associations need additional software on top of their CRM functionality.
 How else would you manage members, prospects, volunteers, donors, chapter members, etc.?
 So can you still use Salesforce as your CRM if you don’t want to track the company a contact works for?
 The answer is yes.

 “How” is what differentiates Fonteva For Associations from the other membership software built on Salesforce.